-Where formal Letters of Resignation is mandatory depends on the company’s requirements.
-It is recommended that you provide a letter of resignation to your employer for the sake of formality and professionality.
+Whether formal Letters of Resignation are mandatory depends on the company’s requirements.
+However, it is recommended that you provide a professional resignation letter to your employer for the sake of formality and professionality.

 Should I resign by letter or in person?

-It is preferred to resign in person, meeting in a private space.
-However one should follow up with a formal Letter of Resignation.
+It is usually a better option to resign in person, by meeting with your manager in a private space.
+However, you should also use this meeting as a chance to hand over your letter of resignation.
 When ending employment, it is always better to have everything in writing.

 How much notice needs to be provided in my Letter of Resignation?